hmxmilohax/rb3-pc/pages/english/customs/intro.md

 toc: false
 ---

 Custom songs for Rock Band 3 are generally made with only the Xbox 360 in mind.
-They exist as CON files that can be converted for PS3.
-This guide will show you how to convert these files to PKG files you can install on PS3.
+Likewise, various files of official content (made by Harmonix) are like this.
+They exist as CON files that can be converted to work with the PS3 version of the game.
+This guide will show you how to convert these files to formats that can be used on PS3 and emulator!

-<span style="font-size:xx-large;">This guide is primarily focused on customs songs, do not attempt to run official RB content through the fixer.</span>

-The main guide on page 2 will fix two major problems the PS3 has with customs that the 360 doesn't and should follow for every custom you add.
+Following the guide will help prevent common issues before they happen.
+There is also a troubleshooting page to fix customs with problems such as:
 * Infinite loading from improper encryption
-* Crash from too high-quality audio
+* Crashes from audio quality

 ### Requirements:
 * A modded PS3 console (with a method of transferring files to it) or the [[RPCS3 emulator]](https://rb3pc.milohax.org/gs_disc){:target="_blank"}